cs10/sp23/syllabus.md

 * Copying part or all of another student’s project code with the exception of your partner(s) assuming that the project you are working on allows for partnered work.
 This includes students from previous semesters (we still have their code and will know if you do this).
 * Sharing or receiving the exact steps used to solve a project problem (even if code is not explicitly sent).
 * Copying part or all of another student’s exam answers.
-* Collaborating with another student when taking the midterm or final exams by receiving or giving assistance of any kind.
+* Collaborating with another student when taking the quest, midterm, or final exams by receiving or giving assistance of any kind.
 * Copying code from online sources without crediting them

 **What constitutes collaboration?**